 ‘Not my cup of tea.’

 ‘Why?
-She’s got two tits, and I bet you there’s a hole in her.’
+She’s got two tits and I bet you there’s a hole in the middle of her.’

 ‘She’s got no class.’

 Cat looked at the man who was trying to pick her up with ill-concealed delight.
-He really was big, even bigger than Thor, ‘And class matters?’
+He really was big, even bigger than Thor, ‘And that matters?’

-Her boyfriend was showing off the scorpion – a big, black, wicked-looking scorpion but with no poison left – laughing and gesturing so as to attract the attention of the two Palestinians who had accompanied her new admirer into the bar.
-First, he’s going to rip them off and then he’ll walk away with that French bitch right in front of me: he’s such a bastard!
+Her boyfriend was showing off the scorpion – a big, black, wicked-looking scorpion but with all its poison extracted – laughing and gesturing so as to attract the attention of the two Palestinians who had accompanied her new admirer into the bar.
+First he’s going to rip them off and then he’ll walk away with that French bitch right in front of me: he’s such a bastard!
 ‘He’s gonna rip your friends off.’

 ‘And you won’t help them?’